 Request copies of your medical testing.
-You have a legal right to this information under OSHA 1910.1020.
+You have a legal right to this information under the OSHA Access to Employee Exposure and Medical Records Standard (29CFR 1910.1020).

 WORKPLACE CONTROLS AND PRACTICES

 Unless a less toxic chemical can be substituted for a hazardous substance, ENGINEERING CONTROLS are the most effective way of reducing exposure.
 The best protection is to enclose operations and/or provide local exhaust ventilation at the site of chemical release.
 Isolating operations can also reduce exposure.
 Using respirators or protective equipment is less effective than the controls mentioned above, but is sometimes necessary.